Dhairya-Rupala/Sudoku-solver/README.md

 # Sudoku-solver
-It is the sample code showing the sudoku solver which runs in the backend.
+It is the simple code showing the sudoku solver